-Excess operating costs are those costs that arise as a result of the inefficiencies inherent in the real estate used by the existing aerospace manufacturing operation in comparison to a more efficient operation.
+Excess operating costs are those costs that arise as a result of the inefficiencies inherent in the real estate used by the existing chemical manufacturing operation in comparison to a more efficient operation.
 They negatively impact the value and can be measured by capitalizing the amount of excess costs.
 Excess operating costs will affect value even after the replacement model approach is considered.

-For example, an office building at an aerospace manufacturing plant may have an old HVAC system that results in an additional \$25,000 per annum to the operating cost in comparison with a more efficient, modern system.
-This extra cost makes the subject property less attractive and therefore less valuable than an office building with an efficient system.
+For example, a chemical manufacturing plant may have an old HVAC system that results in an additional \$25,000 per annum to the operating cost in comparison with a more efficient, modern system.
+This extra cost makes the subject property less attractive and therefore less valuable than a chemical manufacturing plant with an efficient system.
 This additional annual cost can be capitalized and the capital sum deducted as part of the functional obsolescence calculation.

 There is a risk of confusion when using replacement costs and it is important that the valuation approach is consistent.
-If a modern replacement aerospace manufacturing plant is being considered for the purposes of calculating the amount of depreciation impacting the existing plant, the replacement office building will be assumed to have a modern HVAC system.
-However, that does not alter the fact that the existing office building at the aerospace manufacturing plant being valued has a less efficient HVAC system and the excess operating costs associated with the HVAC system at the existing plant will still therefore need to be deducted.
+If a modern replacement chemical manufacturing plant is being considered for the purposes of calculating the amount of depreciation impacting the existing plant, the replacement will be assumed to have a modern HVAC system.
+However, that does not detract from the fact that the existing chemical manufacturing plant has a less efficient HVAC system and the excess operating costs associated with the HVAC system at the existing plant will still therefore need to be deducted.